A completed Bachelor's degree in Molecular Sciences or related area.

 Working at the interface of chemistry, biology and medical science

-The Master's programme in Molecular Life Science is closely associated with chemistry and medical biology.
-You can choose a specialisation in Chemistry or in Medical Biology
+The Master's programme in Molecular Science is closely associated with chemistry and medical biology.
+Under this programme there are 3 specific specialisation and 3 general specialisations.

 Fees and funding